-A far more reliable location for a coffee was the good old Join In cafe back in the village; coffees were consistently good and they also had a bakery on site which made some bloody marvellous cookies on a daily basis.
+A far more reliable location for a coffee was the good old Join In cafe back in Agios Nikitas.
+Their coffees were consistently good, and they also had a bakery on site which made some bloody marvellous cookies on a daily basis.

 Moral of the story: beach coffee is not real coffee.

-We found a little restaurant on the beach in Agios Nikitas to test the said Ionian delicacies, choosing to do the classic sharing of several dishes in order to try everything on the menu.
-Seafood plays a massive part in general cuisine around here, and although we sampled a few delights the dish that stands out the most in my mind is Savoro.
+We found a little restaurant on the beach in Agios Nikitas to sample some Ionian delicacies, choosing to do the classic sharing of several dishes in order to try everything on the menu.
+Seafood plays a massive part in Ionian food, and although we sampled a few delights the dish that stands out the most in my mind is Savoro.

 We also happened to witness a real life Big Fat Greek Wedding whilst enjoying our sour fish, which was an absolute JOY.
-There was rice all over the place, church bells ringing, and after that a full waterside photo shoot right in front of our restaurant.
-Things got slightly awkward when a slightly drunken and homeless-appearing man got so close to the bride and groom that it seemed as if he was going to photobomb the whole setup, but all’s well that ends well and nothing could bring the happy couple down.
+There was rice all over the place, church bells ringing, and after that a full photo shoot right in front on the beach.
+Things got slightly awkward when a slightly drunken and homeless-appearing man got so close to the bride and groom that it seemed as if he was going to photobomb the whole setup.
+But all’s well that ends well, and nothing could bring the happy couple down.

-On our second full day on Lefkada, we decided it was time we branched outwards from our little tucked-away village, and headed South to another beachside town, Nydri.
-The car journey to the seaside resort took around 40 minutes, passing back through the main town on the island (also named Lefkada) and then running parallel with the sea, passing a whole load of windsurfers en route, as well as the view of the mainland, eventually coming to a stop just outside of Nydri itself.
+On our second full day on Lefkada, we decided it was time to branch outwards from our little tucked-away village, and headed South to another beachside town, Nydri.
+The car journey from Agios Nikitas to Nydri took around 40 minutes, passing back through the main town on the island (also named Lefkada) and then running parallel with the sea.

-But, pals, we weren’t here to walk explore the village; in fact I think if that had been our goal we would have been rather disappointed, as aside from the hotels and gift shops selling seashell-encrusted boxes, there didn’t appear to be a whole lot there.
-Oh no way Jose.
+But, pals, we weren’t here to explore Nydri.
+In fact I think if that had been our goal we would have been rather disappointed; aside from the hotels and gift shops selling seashell-encrusted boxes, there didn’t appear to be a whole lot there.
 We were heading up some little country lanes to find a mystical waterfall which we’d previously seen somewhere on Facebook.

-Things took a turn for the worse not far into the walk when Rachel realised she was desperately in need of a bathroom; this is not the kind of place to have a public loo located on every corner, and before long it became evident that the only thing for it would be to go for a classic au natural wee in the roadside styling; she leapt into the bushes at the side of the road whilst I stood pondering whereabouts we actually were and hoping that she wasn’t getting mauled by the dog who’d started up barking as soon as she disappeared into the foliage.
-Luckily Rachel reappeared in one piece and the barking dog calmed down once we’d moved away from it’s patch, turning off into a quiet lane filled with more blackberries and the odd square of garden dominated by chickens, dogs, or even better than that…tiny baby kittens!!!
+Things took a turn for the worse not far into the walk when Rachel realised she was desperately in need of a bathroom.
+The country lanes of Lefkada are not the kind of place to have a public loo located on every corner, and before long it became evident that the only thing for it would be to go for a classic au natural wee in the roadside styling.
+She leapt into the bushes at the side of the road whilst I stood pondering whereabouts we actually were and hoping that she wasn’t getting mauled by the dog who’d started up barking as soon as she disappeared into the foliage.
+Luckily Rachel reappeared in one piece and the barking dog calmed down once we’d moved away from it’s patch.
+We turned off into a quiet lane filled with more blackberries and the odd square of garden dominated by chickens, dogs, or even better than that…tiny baby kittens!!!

-Thankfully after half an hour or so of walking, we realised we truly were for sure heading in the right direction, passing a few more completely derelict houses but also some very trustworthy-looking signposts directing us to the mysterious waterfall, and the lane began to narrow and head uphill.
+Thankfully after half an hour or so of walking, we realised we truly were for sure heading in the right direction.
+We passed a few more completely derelict houses but also some very trustworthy-looking signposts directing us to the mysterious waterfall, and the lane began to narrow and head uphill.
 Praise the lord.

 Visit the Dimossari Waterfall

-Ten minutes into our walk back through the country lanes, a car came careering along behind us tooting it’s horn as it rattled closer, the faces of the West Country family visible through the windows yelling out their goodbyes.
+Ten minutes into our walk back through the country lanes, a car came careering along behind us tooting it’s horn as it rattled closer; the faces of the West Country family were visible through the windows yelling out their goodbyes.
 What a brilliant sight to behold!

 - The closest airport to Lefkada is Aktion/Preveza, which is about half an hour away by car but is also very much on the small side so only accepts a limited number of flights.

-- Lefkada is part of the Ionian Islands, seven islands off of the West coast of Greece including Crete and Zante.
+- Lefkada is part of the Ionian Islands, seven islands off of the West coast of Greece including Corfu and Zante.

-- The East side of the island, facing the mainland, is known for it’s family beaches; the West side is the place to go for a walk on the wild side and a bit of untamed beauty.
+- The East side of Lefkada, facing the mainland, is known for it’s family beaches; the West side is the place to go for a walk on the wild side and a bit of untamed beauty.

 - As the island is connected to the mainland by road, there are no ferries to or from Lefkada.